jtrotsky/vend-image-upload/README.md

 ## vend-image-upload

 ### Summary
-Intended to make uploading images to Vend easier to do in bulk, by reading a CSV file containing `sku, handle, image_url` for products and then proceeding to grab and upload the given product to Vend.
+Intended to make uploading images to Vend easier to do in bulk by taking a CSV file containing `sku, handle, image_url` for products and then proceeding to grab and upload the given product to Vend.

 ### Limitations/Known issues
 * URLs must end with *an* image extension of some sort (`.jpg, .png`, etc)